IowaDave/8266-Firmware-for-MakerBit/README.md

 The companion board in this project uses two logic devices:

 * a Wemos-style (Lolin) D1 Mini ESP-12F module
-* a four-channel logic level converter
+* a four-channel Logic Level Shifter

 Some of the wiring will be run underneath the logic devices.
 See Figure 2.
 Begin by making the connections listed in Table 1: